 Name, telephone number and e-mail address for rapid access to additional product information

-In the case of a limited submission as laid down in section 2.3 of Part A, a name, a telephone number and an e-mail address shall be provided at which rapid access to detailed additional product information relevant for emergency health response purposes is available in the language provided in section 3.3 of part A. The telephone number shall be accessible 24 hours per day, 7 days per week.
+In the case of a limited submission as laid down in Section 2.3 of Part A, a name, a telephone number and an e-mail address shall be provided at which rapid access to detailed additional product information relevant for emergency health response purposes is available in the language provided in Section 3.3 of part A. The telephone number shall be accessible 24 hours per day, 7 days per week.

 Hazards identification and additional information

-This section sets out the information requirements related to the health and physical hazards of the mixture and the appropriate warning information associated with those hazards, as well as the additional information to be included in a submission.
+This Section sets out the information requirements related to the health and physical hazards of the mixture and the appropriate warning information associated with those hazards, as well as the additional information to be included in a submission.

 Classification of the mixture

-The classification of the mixture for health and physical hazards (hazard class and category) shall be provided in accordance with the classification rules in Annex I.
+The classification of the mixture for health and physical hazards (hazard class, category and statement) shall be provided in accordance with the classification rules in Annex I.

 Label elements